Russwater RPG Ruleset

 Damage Types

 Combat is based on attacking and damaging the opponents HP pool.
-It is a measure of their energy, their ability to act and defend rather than a physical measure of health.
+It is a measure of their energy, their ability to act and defend rather than merely a physical measure of health.
 An opponent’s HP can be bought to 0 without them getting a scratch on them.

 Damage types used could be Force, Bludgeoning, Piercing, Slashing, Fire, Cold (Heat), Radiant, Lightning, Psychic (non-lethal), Acid, Necrotic, Thunder, Poison or one of the players describing.